scottyzen/woonuxt/README.md

 ## Introduction

-The goal of WooNuxt is to provide a modern, fast, and SEO friendly front-end for WooCommerce.
+The goal of WooNuxt is to provide a modern, fast, and SEO-friendly front-end for WooCommerce.
 It's built on Nuxt 3 and uses the WPGraphQL API to retrieve all the data it needs.
 It's also fully customizable and can be extended with your own components and modules.
 You can see a live demo of WooNuxt by clicking the button below.

 - [**Live Demo on Netlify**](https://v3.woonuxt.com/) ⚡️
 - [**Live Demo on Vercel**](https://woonuxt-v3.vercel.app/) ⚡️